hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 the percentage of the combined Caribbean responses segmented by the status of each project phase.
 Approximately 27% of the Caribbean respondents were already working on various project phases.
 An average of 41% planned to work on each segment but only 15.6% and 6.5% of developers were ready to present the proof-of-concept and final working product.

+The impact of DST and immersive technologies involves the following sensory driven immersion, mixed reality headset, virtual audio, haptic display, concomitand development of business model, increased use of digital enviroments for communication and education in the COVID 19 pandemic, computer game research education and entertainment.